tausif04/Django/README.md

-In this repository,All of the code I have written when I was learning django are given here
+In this repository,All of the code I have written when I  learning django are given here